ForestPlots/BiomasaFP/README.md

 # BiomasaFP
-Functions to analyse data from ForestPlots.net
+Functions to analyse data from www.ForestPlots.net

+Please see www.ForestPlots.net for information about the ForestPlots database and how to get involved.